mat-bro/py-safe-dict/README.md

 # Contributing
 Have you find a bug, typo or just want to contribute?
-Feel free to open an issue!
+Feel free to open an [issue](https://github.com/mat-bro/py-safe-dict/issues) or start a [discussion](https://github.com/mat-bro/py-safe-dict/discussions)!

 </br>
 </br>